-The SAM website is used to renew your annual DUNS and CAGE codes.
+The SAM website is used to renew your annual CAGE code and Unique Entity ID.
 SAM accounts and renewals are free of charge so be sure to renew directly through SAM.gov.
 Other sites may offer to create or update accounts for a fee but that is not necessary.
 The debarred and suspended database on SAM.gov can be used to check the status of project managers, those with oversight of the project, and contactors providing \$25,000 worth or more in goods or services.